Top Lompoc Attractions

 Skydiving on your bucket list?

-In Lompoc, you can take the highest tandem jump in the United States!
 Take in unforgettable views of the Pacific ocean, hillsides, and vineyards, and feel the adrenaline rush of this once-in-a-lifetime experience.

 It’s safe, don’t worry!
 Skydive Santa Barbara is fully recognized by the FAA and has operated daily for the last 15 years with an untarnished safety record.
 They’ve provided jumps for more than 300,000 thrill seekers since 1998.
 So, what are you waiting for?
-BOOK YOUR JUMP

-Skydiving in Lompoc
+About Skydiving in Lompoc

 8,000 foot tandem jump